vazquezea96/Eventify/README.md

 ## Project Name & Pitch

-Pickleball Connect
+Eventify

-An application used to find pickleball courts within your area and connect with fellow pickleball enthusist, built with React, Vite, JavaScript, NodeJS, ExpressJS, MongoDB and Tailwind CSS.
+An application used to find events/concerts within your area and connect with fellow event enthusist, built with React, Vite, JavaScript, NodeJS, ExpressJS, MongoDB and Tailwind CSS.
+Utilzing the Seat Geek API.

 ## Project Status